Fitness Approximation through Machine Learning: Preliminaries

 where $L_1$ is for Lasso, $L_2$ is for Ridge, $X$ represents the feature matrix, $y$ represents the target variable, $w$ represents the coefficient vector, and $\alpha$ represents the regularization parameter.

-To demonstrate the use of linear ML, we provide an example implementation using scikit-learn \citep{pedregosa2011scikit}.
-In \autoref{lst:sklearn} we train a Ridge regressor on a regression dataset, and then evaluate its performance in predicting the target variable.
+Regression is commonly used as a surrogate model for fitness evaluations \citep{tong2021surrogate}.
 A major advantage of linear models with respect to our framework is that they are super-fast, enabling us to treat model-training time as virtually zero (with respect to fitness-computation time in the simulator).
-Thus, we could retrain a model at whim.
+Thus, we could retrain a model as often as we chose.
 As recently noted by \citet{ISLP2023}: ``Historically, most methods for estimating \textit{f} have taken a linear form.
 In some situations, such an assumption is reasonable or even desirable.''
+It is worth mentioning that our generic method can easily be integrated with other types of ML models.